vijeet-shah/AskPDF/README.md

 ## Overview

-AskPDF is a powerful SaaS platform designed for PDF analysis and question-answering.
-Leveraging cutting-edge technologies such as Next.js, Prisma, and trpc, it provides a seamless and efficient solution for extracting details from PDF documents.

-## Tech Stack

 - **Next.js:** A React framework for building efficient and scalable web applications.
 - **Prisma:** A modern database toolkit for Node.js and TypeScript, simplifying database access and management.
 - **trpc:** A TypeScript-first RPC (Remote Procedure Call) library, ensuring type safety across server and client communication.